vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/06_kAlAdhvaprakAshanam.md

-Now the rising of the month will be explained.
-Here, the day is the dark fortnight and the night is the bright fortnight.[^79] The first half and the last half of the tuti is considered as 'rest' (visranti)[^80]

-because it is beyond the influence of time.
-However, the inter mediate fifteen tuṭis make up one fortnight.
-There, in these tithis light and rest occur, which are known as day and night.
-Day is when the manifestation of the knowables takes place, and night is when they dissolve into the knowing subject. [^81] Day and night have infinite divisions because of the variety of prolonged and temporary duration.
-The 'equinox' (viṣuvat) is the occurrence of the balance of both.
-During the dark fortnight, the moon, which stands for vital energy (apāna), offers replenishing lunar phases (kalā) one after the other to the sun (prāṇa), until the fifteenth tuṭi is reached.
-This fifteenth tuṭi iṣ adjacent to the end of twelve' (dvādaśānta), the waning moon from which all the phases have been separated and thus has become emaciated, i.e., dissolved into prāṇa.
-The tuṭi that follows is the conjunction of the half month (paksa).
-The first half of that tuṭi is related to the night of new moon (amāvāsya) and the latter half to the first day of the lunar fortnight (pratipad).
 When the portion related to (amāvāsya) enters into the portion related to pratipad as a result of a conscious effort of expelling air, such as a cough, it causes a break in the length (that is, the flow) of the vital air, usually one tithi in dura tion.
 This is known as an eclipse (specifically, a lunar eclipse).
 At that time, rāhu, the knowing subject of māyā, who is insepara bly associated with the object of knowledge and who is naturally incapable of obliterating, but only of veiling [the moon), drinks the nectar of the moon that abides in the sun (prāṇa).
 This is an auspicious time, capable of bestowing extraordinary results, because this is a moment in which indivisible unity of the knower, known, and knowledge takes place.
 When the prāṇa enters the realm of apāna, consciousness in the form of the sun fills up the apāna gradually in the form of the moon (offering to it) one lunar phase after the other.
 This process continues until the full moon (pūrnimā), which consists of fifteen tuṭis, develops.
 After this, the conjunction of the half moon and an eclipse takes place as described previously (solar eclipse).
 However, this eclipse bestows only mundane results.
 This is the rising of the month.

 TANTRASĀRA 91